pyinfra-dev/pyinfra/docs/patterns/groups_roles.rst

 Groups & Roles
 ==============

 Deploying complex projects usually involves multiple groups of servers, for example database & web servers.
-It is useful to separate the deploy into multiple files, normally called roles.
+It is useful to separate the deploy into multiple files.

 These can be included within deploys using the ``pyinfra.local`` module.
 A list of hosts can be passed in to limit the include to those hosts.

 .. code:: python